bbauska/zombiePolitics/README.md

 any healthy society important ethical and political considerations about the quali­ ty of public life, the allocation of social provisions, and the role of the state as a guardian of public interests appears to be lost.
-Children, for example, make up a dis­ proportionate share of the poor in the United States in that “they are 26 per cent of the total population, but constitute 39 per cent of the poor.”13]ust as alarming­ ly, prior to the passage ofthe health care reform bill, over 8 million children lacked health insurance,14 and millions lacked affordable child care and decent early child­ hood education.
+Children, for example, make up a dis­ proportionate share of the poor in the United States in that "they are 26 per cent of the total population, but constitute 39 per cent of the poor."13]ust as alarming­ ly, prior to the passage ofthe health care reform bill, over 8 million children lacked health insurance,14 and millions lacked affordable child care and decent early child­ hood education.
 One of the most damaging statistics revealing how low a priority